isomerpages/enterprisesg-sac/media/news-releases/_posts/2024-04-11-post-Singapore Accreditation Council Customer Day 2024.md

 and develop new processes and solutions to stay relevant and keep up with the global evolution, especially across the two focus areas.
 The TIC sector, as an enabler of quality and assurance, should also identify and capture opportunities for growth across the two areas.
-He further add that to meet the rising demand for new programmes and increased accreditation volume while balancing resource and cost considerations, SAC has embarked on digitalisation initiatives and initiated reviews to streamline and optimise our internal processes to ensure operational sustainability.</p>
+He further added that to meet the rising demand for new programmes and increased accreditation volume while balancing resource and cost considerations, SAC has embarked on digitalisation initiatives and initiated reviews to streamline and optimise our internal processes to ensure operational sustainability.</p>